Wait, Don Draper did that for cigarettes in 1960. How can you hate him?

 On 30 Rock, Liz felt socially responsible because her awesome new jeans had a "Hand made in USA" label.
 Then Jack corrected her pronunciation, revealing that the jeans were made by the "Hohnd" people, slave laborers in the despotic island nation of "Usa" (pronounced like "Oosa").

 Shown in the first episode of Mad Men, about cigarettes, with the tagline "it's toasted!" which all tobacco is.
-Truth in Television — cigarette companies did advertise this way.
+Truth in Television — cigarette companies did advertise this way, though the tagline dates back to 1917, not 1960.

 The Goodies: On "It Might as Well Be String" (a spoof of the advertising industry), their ad campaign for Sunbeam Sliced Bread claims that "nine out of ten doctors agree that people who eat Sunbeam Sliced Bread are less likely to be trampled to death by elephants".
 Graeme does mention that it was a struggle to find the right nine doctors, however.
 And the elephants.